webb1es/dotenvify/README.md

 ## 🔧🛠️ Contributing

 Found a bug? 🐛 Have a feature idea? 💡 PRs welcome!
-Just don't mess with my tabs vs. spaces setup—that debate ended my last relationship. 💔
+Just don't mess with my tabs vs. spaces setup—that debate ended my last relationship. 💔 Let's make this tool even more awesome together! 🚀

 - 🕵️‍♂️ **Bug Hunters**: If you spot something weird, open an issue faster than you can say "it works on my machine"
 - 🧪 **Feature Wizards**: Got an idea?
 PRs are the ultimate "scratch your own itch" spell
 - 📚 **Documentation Heroes**: Fixed a typo?
 You're saving developers from Stack Overflow shame
-- 🧙‍♀️ **Code Reviewers**: Your nitpicks are actually appreciated (just don't tell anyone I said that)
+- 🧙‍♀️ **Code Reviewers**: Your nitpicks are actually appreciated (just don't tell anyone I said that) ✨

 Remember: every contribution puts you one commit closer to being the person your rubber duck thinks you are. 🦆✨